WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 This protocol provides a method for source connectors to transmit streams of messages to Wallaroo over a reliable transport like TCP/IP.
 The protocol does not require that any specific mechanism or party initiate the connection, though the current Wallaroo implementation assumes that the external connector source initiates the TCP connection and that Wallaroo initiates the TCP connection to an external connector sink.

+This protocol has been extended for use with connector sinks.
+A separate section of this document describes the differences for use as a sink protocol.

 Terms like connector, worker, and so on are assumed to be familiar to the reader.
 They may be refined where useful but familiarity with Wallaroo's application model should be enough.
 If not, it's recommended that the reader reviews the Wallaroo documentation first.